Selling supplemental information: Model

 \subsection{Data broker's problem}

-The data broker screens the decision maker based on the signal she already possesses.
+The data broker screens the decision maker based on the signal she already has.
 Let $\mathcal{T}\subseteq\Pi$ denote the decision maker’s type space, with types distributed according to $F$ on $\mathcal{T}$.
-By the revelation principle the data broker can restrict attendtion to direct mechanism which offers a signal $\sigma(\pi)$ at a price $t(\pi)$ for every $\pi \in \mathcal{T}$.
-Timing is as follows: \begin{itemize} \item[1.]
-The data broker posts a menu $\mathcal{M}=\{(\sigma(\pi),\,t(\pi))\}_{\pi \in \mathcal{T}}$ of signal–price pairs before the true state is realized. \item[2.]
-A decision maker of type $\pi$ purchases a signal $\sigma(\pi)$ and pays $t(\pi)$, before her private message is realized. \item[3.]
-The decision maker then holds $\pi \lor \sigma(\pi)$ and, after the true state and her private message are realized, takes an action that maximizes her expected payoff. \end{itemize} The data broker chooses a menu to maximize expected revenue
+By the revelation principle the data broker can restrict attention to direct mechanism which offers a signal $\sigma(\pi)$ at a price $t(\pi)$ to each type $\pi \in \mathcal{T}$.
+Timing is as follows: \begin{itemize} \item[(i)] The data broker posts a menu $\mathcal{M}=\{(\sigma(\pi),\,t(\pi))\}_{\pi \in \mathcal{T}}$ of signal–price pairs before the true state is realized. \item[(ii)] A decision maker of type $\pi$ purchases a signal $\sigma(\pi)$ and pays $t(\pi)$, before her private message is realized. \item[(iii)] The decision maker observes a signal $s$ from $\pi$ and another signal $s'$ from $\sigma(\pi)$ and chooses an action $a \in A$. \end{itemize} Define

+to be the net benefit of type $\pi$ from reporting truthfully.
+The data broker chooses a menu to maximize expected revenue